Saurian-Dash/project_04__data_lake_with_spark/README.md

 1. Roles and policies are created to enable cross service access between our EMR cluster (compute) and S3 data lake (storage).
 2. S3 buckets are created to store the application code and the result of the ETL operation.
-3. An EMR cluster is spun up and the application is copied to the master node's local disk.
+3. An EMR cluster is spun up and the application is copied from S3 to the master node's local disk.
 4. Jobs are assigned to the EMR cluster and the master node executes the application code.
 5. The ETL process reads data from S3, transforms it into a set of dimensional tables and writes the result back to S3.